qpdf/qpdf/manual/encryption.rst

 so having incorrect values probably doesn't break anything in most cases.
 A value of 1 indicates that the permission is granted.

+.. list-table:: P Parameter
+   :widths: 10 80
+   :header-rows: 1

+   - - bit
+     - meaning

+   - - 3
-- 3: for ``R`` = 2 printing; for ``R`` >= 3, printing at low
+     - for ``R`` = 2 printing; for ``R`` >= 3, printing at low
        resolution

+   - - 4
-- 4: modifying the document except as controlled by bits 6, 9, and 11
+     - modifying the document except as controlled by bits 6, 9, and 11

+   - - 5
-- 5: extracting text and graphics for purposes other than accessibility to visually impaired users
+     - extracting text and graphics for purposes other than accessibility to visually impaired users

+   - - 6
-- 6: add or modify annotations, fill in interactive form fields;
+     - add or modify annotations, fill in interactive form fields;
        if bit 4 is also set, create or modify interactive form fields

+   - - 9
-- 9: for ``R`` >= 3, fill in interactive form fields even if bit 6 is
+     - for ``R`` >= 3, fill in interactive form fields even if bit 6 is clear

-  clear
+   - - 10

-- 10: not used; formerly granted permission to extract material for accessibility, but the specification now disallows restriction of accessibility, and conforming readers are to treat this bit as if it is set regardless of its value
+     - not used; formerly granted permission to extract material for accessibility, but the specification now disallows restriction of accessibility, and conforming readers are to treat this bit as if it is set regardless of its value

+   - - 11
-- 11: for ``R`` >= 3, assemble document including inserting, rotating,
-  or deleting pages or creating document outlines or thumbnail images
+     - for ``R`` >= 3, assemble document including inserting, rotating, or deleting pages or creating document outlines or thumbnail images

+   - - 12
-- 12: for ``R`` >= 3, allow printing at full resolution
+     - for ``R`` >= 3, allow printing at full resolution

 .. _qpdf-P: